Skip to main content

 Location of Archival Materials

-After shakedown in Chesapeake Bay, Invade steamed to Casco Bay, Maine, for training 24 November 1944.
-Following these operations and additional drills out of Norfolk, the minecraft assumed duties there as towing ship for aircraft targets and as an experimental minesweeper.
-She remained on this important duty through the end of the war and reported 21 September 1945 to the Mine Warfare School at Yorktown, Va., as a training ship.
-Invade decommissioned 7 August 1946 and joined the Atlantic Reserve Fleet at Orange, Tex.
-She was reclassified M'SF-254 on 7 February 1955, struck from the Navy List 1 May 1962, and sold to Mexico 30 August 1962.
+After shakedown in Chesapeake Bay, Invade steamed to Casco Bay, Maine, for training, on 24 November 1944.
+Following these operations and additional drills out of Norfolk, Va., the minecraft assumed duties there towing aircraft targets and as an experimental minesweeper.
+She remained on this important duty through the end of the war and reported on 21 September 1945 to the Mine Warfare School at Yorktown, Va., as a training ship.